ElijahWeske/CPSC255---Java/week-05-gitlab-master/README.md

-# Week 05 Lab

-## Instructions
-Fork this repository into the group given to you by the instructor.
-Once forked, clone it to work with it in your computer.

-This repository has a Gradle project under the folder named `Gradle`.
-Import this folder into Eclipse as a Gradle project.
-Write your implementation files in its `src/main/java` folder.
-JUnit test files are given to you in the `src/test/java` folder.
-Use these files to validate your implementation.

-Commit and push your work as often as possible.
-When pushed, your project will be automatically deployed to [Web-CAT](https://web-cat.cs.vt.edu) for grading.
-You can push as many times as you want.
-The last push before the lab is due represents your final submission.

 ## Exercise 1
 ### REQUIRED Class NAME: Variable
 A variable is an an object holding a string identifier and an integer data value.